tiaversa/sparkNetworksChallenge/README.md

 - Utilize sql_test.sql to run queries in the new database.

 #### By Loading Information In Your Local Server:
-WARNING: this project is not ready to commit for production local testing only.
+WARNING: this project is not ready to commit for production, local testing only.
 User be ware!

 - Install, initialize and activate a virtual enviroment with the following comands:
 ```